 EXPERIENCE THE LEGEND

-Recently some of our avid ski-tourers were ascending the peaks above the Resort Area in the midst of a heavy snow storm.
+Recently, some of our avid ski-tourers were ascending the peaks above the Resort Area in the midst of a massive snowstorm.
 While taking a short breather, they happened to glance upward upon the peak they were climbing.
 There on the very summit stood the most fantastic sight.
 While of standard height, this man had shoulders six feet wide and carried an enormous musket eight feet long!
-The bulk of this man’s 300 lbs. was made to look even more awesome by the bristly grizzly coat he wore.
-A bear hat was pulled down shadowing his eyes.
+The bulk of this man’s 300 lbs. was made to look even more impressive by the bristly grizzly coat he wore.
+A bear hat was pulled down, shadowing his eyes.
 As the skiers watched, he stood shooting that giant musket into the clouds and still more snow fell from the clouds.
-This, of course, delighted the skiers who loved that special brand of powder snow.
+This, of course, delighted the skiers who loved that particular brand of powder snow.

 Come and Experience the Legend!